Distance: units

 Centrifugal effect

-This simulation forms part of a pair of rotation effect physlets.
-The other rotation effect physlet is the Coriolis effect physlet.
+This animation forms part of a pair of rotation effect animations that complement each other.
+The other rotation effect animation is called coriolis effect.

-The disk supports the weight of the puck, but since there is no friction the rotation of the disk does not affect the motion of the puck.
-So there's no dynamics going on; there is no exchange of momentum, no change of kinetic energy.
+The disk supports the weight of the puck, but as there is no friction the rotation of the disk does not affect the motion of the puck.
+In other words: there's no dynamics going on; there is no exchange of momentum, no change of kinetic energy.

 Both when launched forward and when launched backward the puck proceeds away from the rotation axis of the disk.
-There is no centripetal force, so the puck is always going to flee away from the center.
+On release the direction of motion is tangential to circling the center, and there is no centripetal force, so the motion of the puck will always be away from the center.

-I refer to this rotation effect as 'centrifugal effect': the puck is always going to flee away from the center.
-It's important to note the contrast with the Coriolis effect.
-The distinguishing feature of the Coriolis effect is that the acceleration with respect to the rotating system is the same for any direction of velocity relative to the rotating system.
+I refer to this rotation effect as 'centrifugal effect': the puck is always going to move away from the center.
+By contrast: the distinguishing feature of the Coriolis effect is that the acceleration with respect to the rotating system is the same for any direction of velocity relative to the rotating system.
 In the above centrifugal effect simulation you see that when the puck is launched backward it moves in a direction away from the rotation axis, whereas in the case of the Coriolis effect an object that moves backward (with respect to the rotating system) will move closer to the central axis of rotation

 Motion in a straight line